What does the 18 symbol mean?

 Very strong, crude and explicit sex references are permitted at 18.

-An 18 film or DVD might also contain depictions of real sex if it is justified by context, as long as the film or DVD is not a sex work.
+An 18 film or video might also contain depictions of real sex, as long as the film or video is not a sex work.

 What are sex works?